fleek-platform/website/src/content/guides/fleek-functions-http-types/index.md

 };
 ```

-4. Then, you run the below command:
+4. Then, run the below command:

 ```
 npm run build
 ```

-5. The above generates a `dist` folder that contains a `bundle.js` file within it, you can move on to creating the fleek function:
+5. The above generates a `dist` folder that contains a `bundle.js` file within it, you can move on to creating the Fleek Function:

 ```
 fleek functions create --name fleek-function-types